-If a dog has been trained well, he/she will be able to welcome guests into your home with no issue, provided that you let him/her know that things are all on the level.
+When dogs are trained well, they’ll welcome guests into home after you let them know it’s safe.
 Beyond the home, some pet owners also want to take their dogs to parks where they can meet and socialize with other people and their fellow canines.

 However, you cannot force dog-to-dog introductions upon your pet.
 It’s something he/she has to be prepared for first.

 In this article, we will highlight some of the things you need to do if you want to raise a dog who can easily handle introductions with other hounds.